 This note is provided for information purposes only and does not constitute, and should not be treated as a substitute for, legal advice.
-Charltons is only qualified to advise on Hong Kong law and the position set out in relation to the laws and regulations of the United Kingdom and Mainland China represents only our understanding of the position in those jurisdictions.
+Charltons is only qualified to advise on Hong Kong law and the position set out in relation to the laws and regulations of the United Kingdom represents only our understanding of the position in the UK.
 Specific legal advice should be sought in relation to any particular situation.